hashicorp/packer/README.md

 * `linked_clone` - create VM as a linked clone from latest snapshot. `false` by default.

 Hardware customization:
-* `cpus` - number of CPU sockets.
+* `CPUs` - number of CPU sockets.
 Inherited from source VM by default.
 * `ram` - Amount of RAM in megabytes.
 Inherited from source VM by default.

 Post-processing: